idaceappdev/AdalToMsal/Javascript/2. After (With MSAL)/README.md

 }
 ```

-4. Since MSAL doesnt not support the `user.profile` property instead, it profiles `user.idTokenClaims` that can be used to fetch the user properties.
+and since MSAL doesn't not support the `user.profile` property instead, it profiles `user.idTokenClaims` that can be used to fetch the user properties.
 Add the following code snippet to list the user properties.

 ```
 // MSAL Code